A Contraction Theory Approach to Optimization Algorithms from Acceleration Flows: Introduction

-\item Finally, we extend our analysis to the case of time-varying optimization, i.e., where the objective function varies through time.
-Contraction theory provides guarantees for the tracking of the time-varying optimization solution based upon the analysis done for the time-invariant case.
-We show that the ACCONEST flow and its discretizations have a tracking error that is uniformly ultimately bounded. \end{itemize}

 \paragraph*{Paper organization} Section~\ref{sec:prelim} has notation and preliminary concepts.
 Section~\ref{sec:contr-th} has results on contraction theory and stability of discretizations.
 Section~\ref{sec:opt-fl} uses contraction theory to analyze a proposed optimization flow and its associated optimization algorithms.
 Section~\ref{sec:tv-opt} analyzes the time-varying case.
-Section~\ref{proofs} contains all relevant proofs.
 Section~\ref{sec:concl} is the conclusion.